-Interested to try out the lambanog, gulaman, halo-halo, and Barako coffee?
+Interested in trying out the lambanog, gulaman, halo-halo, and Barako coffee?
 Find out more about this in our exclusive list of popular Filipino drinks in today’s post.
 You see, part of the reason why our team decided to work on this topic is that most of us are looking to entertain ourselves at home and are willing to try out different recipes from across the globe.
 One of the Asian countries with distinct refreshing beverages is the Philippines.

-Since it is a tropical country, you can already expect that almost everything that will be served to you will feature the taste of fresh fruits such as coconuts, strawberries, mangoes, calamansi, and pineapple.
+Since it is a tropical country, you can expect that almost everything served to you will feature the taste of fresh fruits such as coconuts, strawberries, mangoes, calamansi, and pineapple.
 Since Pinoys have sweet tooth, you can also expect that almost all these are served cold with ice or made into shake coolers perfect for the summer weather.
 To make things extra interesting, some of these drinks also include a syrup of your choice, brown sugar, sago pearls (starch from palm trees similar to tapioca pearls), or condensed milk.

-But of course, there is so much more to Filipino-style drinks that are sweet as there are also alcoholic options usually sold in bottles.
-If you are after Filipino drinks that are punchy, you’d definitely fall in love with the locally fermented wine such as tapuy, tuba, and basi perfect to be partnered with chicharon (deep-fried dried pork similar to the Spanish’s chicharrón).
+But of course, there is so much more to Filipino-style drinks that are sweet, as there are also alcoholic options usually sold in bottles.
+If you are after Filipino drinks that are punchy, you’d definitely fall in love with the locally fermented wine such as tapuy, tuba, and basi.
+Perfect to be partnered with chicharon (deep-fried dried pork similar to the Spanish’s chicharrón)!

 Ready for that?
 Off we go!

-Filipinos are very particular about preserving their heritage, so this means that some of the concoctions have been influenced by certain details about the country.
+Filipinos are very particular about preserving their heritage, so this means that some of the concoctions have been influenced by specific details about the country.
 For instance, if you place to bar hop in Manila, you will probably hear alcoholic beverages named Mojito De Mayon (based on the Mayon Volcano), Panutsa (drink served with palm sugar), and Gin Pom Pi (calamansi-based drink).

-It is a sweeet Filipino dessert featuring layers of sweet treats like candied beands, fruits, shave ice, ube, jackfruit, leche flan, nata de coco, and so much more!
+It is a sweet Filipino dessert featuring layers of sweet treats like candied beands, fruits, shave ice, ube, jackfruit, leche flan, nata de coco, and so much more!

 A version of halo-halo that makes use of crushed ice, corn kernels, milk, sugar, and syrup.

 Perfect as a summer treat or regular drink, this drink combines classic gelatine, brown sugar, and palm stems in the form of pearls.

 A cold Filipino dessert made of green jellies, young coconuts, buko pandan clafvoring, milk, and sweetened cream.

 A cold drink served with some sugar and coconut milk.
 It is a perfect on-the-go beverage as it is known for its magnesium and calcium content.

-Since the Philippines is the home of sweet mangoes, you can see lots of mango juice variations being sold on the sidewallk.|
+Since the Philippines is the home of sweet mangoes, you can see lots of mango juice variations being sold on the sidewalk.

-|Kapeng barako||A locaclly grown coffee known for its distinct strong taste.
+A locally grown coffee known for its distinct strong taste.
 The word barako refers to a strong person.

-|Basi||Locally fermented alcoholic beverage made of sugarcane.
+A locally fermented alcoholic beverage made of sugarcane.

-Fermented rice wine with alchol content of around 14%.
+Fermented rice wine with an alcohol content of around 14%.

 Filipino drink that packs a sweet and sour taste from traditional Philippine grown limes.

 A local drink made of coconut sap known for nearly 80% alcohol volume per bottle.

-Similar to Lambanog but it also adds a bark of mangrove tree which turns it into a reddish color.
+Similar to Lambanog it also adds a bark of mangrove trees which turns it into a reddish color.

-|Salabat||Ginger tea commonly squeezed with lime.
+Ginger tea is commonly squeezed with lime.
 It is popular for its health benefits including curing cough, cold, and flu.

-|Iskrambol||Milk-based drink made with shaved ice, milk powder, marshmallows, and chocolate syrup.
+The milk-based drink is made with shaved ice, milk powder, marshmallows, and chocolate syrup.

-A special wine only available in Baguio City, Philippines and is made of real strawberries.
+A special wine only available in Baguio City, Philippines, and is made of real strawberries.

 A locally fermented wine known for its deep red hue and sweet taste since it is made of Filipino blackberries.

 Of course, the Philippines is also a fanatic of other drinks that are also popular in other countries from across the world.
 This includes the following (we are also noting the basic ingredients for the recipes):

-A Filipino-style drink usually sold in the mornings on the street.
+A Filipino-style drink is usually sold in the mornings on the street.
 It is made of fresh silken tofu, tapioca pearls, and arnibal (sweeteners in English).

-Milk tea is really popular and local brands try to add a number of Pinoy flavors.|
+Milk tea is really popular, and local brands try to add several Pinoy flavors.

-Filipinos are fanatics of coffee which is why there is no surprise that they like iced coled coffee with milk.
+Filipinos are fanatics of coffee which is why there is no surprise that they like iced cold coffee with milk.

-|Beers/ Birs||The mainstream beers include brands such as San Miguel, Red Horse, Tanduay, and Colt 45.
+Beers/BirsThe mainstream beers include brands such as San Miguel, Red Horse, Tanduay, and Colt 45.

 TeaWhile Filipinos love regular international tea brands, they also swear by unique Filipino-style tea like the Barako coffee in tea form, ginger tea, and coconut tea.

-|Fruit shakes||Since the country is a tropical one, it includes fruity shakes with different flavors that are served with sinkers, nata de coco, and sago.
+Fruit ShakesSince the country is tropical, it includes fruity shakes with different flavors served with sinkers, nata de coco, and sago.

-As you reach this part of the post, we hope that we have given you complete information on the Philippine drinks and that you do not have to search anymore.
+As you reach this part of the post, we hope that we have given you complete information on Philippine drinks and that you do not have to search anymore.
 If you enjoyed this post, remember to share this on social media, and continue reading about the Tagalog language from our language posts only here at the Ling App.